ericdano/AERIESCanvasGAM/README.md

 UpdateGoogleStaffInfo.ps1 - We use Active Directory, so all the staff info is in there.
 This powershell script makes a csv of staff data, and the GAM is used to update the stuff in Google

+UpddateGoogleStudentGroupsFromAERIES.py - Looks in AERIES SIS, gets all the students from 5 sites, makes CSV files by Site and Grade, and then updates Google Groups with GAM that are based off the CSV file name
+So, ahsgrade9students list is updated from the ahsgrade9students.csv file.

+DisableADAccountsinAD.ps1 - goes through a CSV and disables accounts.

+CreateNewStudents2025.ps1 - Powershell script to create Students in the correct OU, with the correct groups, and create the correct H:\ drive path for the account

+fixstudentdirectoryownership.ps1 - To fix an issue with CreateNewStudents2025 being so fast, permissions we not being correctly set because the NAS did not have enough time to receive the information from the
+AD Server that a new user was created.
+This will SHOULD be run right after CreateNewStudents2025